 On April, 20 1848 John Timberlake officially platted the town of Fallsville & named it after the waterfall next to the mill which is now part of The Fallsville Wildlife Area.
 More residents moved into town & Fallsville grew to have 3 streets with 8 houses in town & a few more on the outskirts.
 The residents thought Fallsville would get a railroad built through it & become a large town but that never happened.
 A new Auburn Methodist Church was built in 1891 & still stands today.
 It was the last structure built in town.
 Fallsville's last resident was Andrew Payton who died in 1893.

-To get to the waterfall, keep going straight onto the trail past where the gravel ends on Fallsivlle Lane.
-The waterfall is on the left side & there's a former rock quarry pond on the right.
+To get to the waterfall, keep going straight onto the trail past where the gravel ends on Fallsville Lane.
 Building foundations & an old horse tank, the only one we've ever seen in a total ghost town, are on a trail to the left & heading south at the end of Fallsville Lane.
 Hunting goes on back there so wear bright colors, be extra safe, & as always, respectful of any other outdoor enthusiasts.
 The hunters we've met were all very nice & even gave us some info on where to look.
 It's a cool place to snap some nature photos too.

 Fallsville also has a ghost story about a native girl who knocks on doors around town on Christmas Eve.
-She's said to be trying to tell local residents the location of a nearby buried gold treasure.
+She's said to be trying to tell local residents the location of a gold treasure buried nearby.
 The Clouser girls were always described as being very strange too, almost witch-like & some of the locals steered clear of them so to speak.